Mahaveer1013/codesapiens_site/README.md

   rm -rf node_modules package-lock.json && npm install
 - If the app fails to start, check environment variables and that any required backend services are running.

-## License

-This repository does not include a LICENSE file.
-If you want to apply a license, a common choice is the MIT License.
-Add a LICENSE file to the repository to make the license explicit.

 ## Contact

 For questions or issues, open an issue on the repository or contact the maintainers.

 ---

-Generated and added by GitHub Copilot Chat Assistant on request by the repository owner (jayasurya261).